-Dr. Arup Banerji is the World Bank Regional Country Director for Eastern Europe (Belarus, Moldova and Ukraine), joining the position in July 2020 and is based in Kyiv, Ukraine.
+Dr. Arup Banerji is the World Bank Regional Country Director for Eastern Europe, joining the position in July 2020 and is based in Kyiv, Ukraine.
 Mr. Banerji oversees the Bank’s program in the three countries and leads policy dialogue with government counterparts, civil society and other partners.

 Prior to this position, he was the Regional Country Director for the European Union, overseeing the Bank’s operational, strategy and knowledge work in the EU member states.